 When the nail clippings arrive at our laboratory, the first step is to extract the DNA from them.
-If a profile can be retrieved, the nail DNA will be analysed for up to 35 DNA Short Tandem Repeats (STR) markers using one of our DNA relationship testing kits.
-If a DNA profile cannot be retrieved from the nails, we will contact you and arrange to return the cost of the DNA relationship testing kit.
+If a profile can be retrieved, the nail DNA will be analysed for up to 35 DNA Short Tandem Repeats (STR) markers.
+If a DNA profile cannot be retrieved from the nails, we will contact you and arrange to return the cost of the DNA relationship test.
 A refund will not be possible for the laboratory work already undertaken for the nail DNA viability study.

 Unique applications of nail DNA testing